 During 2021 a new purpose-built Procurement and Supply Chain Distribution Centre will be built and is expected to begin warehousing in August 2021.
 It is anticipated that this will enable the transition to the Direct To Imprest supply chain model.
-A Service Level Agreement between Procurement and Supply Chain Management (PSCM) and the LHN/SAAS will be established in 2021-22 to incorporate LHN specific operational priorities and performance indicators for each area of PSCM service delivery.

-^{}Adjustments to Health Performance Agreements (HPAs) may be made in year based on the outcome of the above review
+^{}Adjustments to Health Performance Agreements (HPA) may be made in year based on the outcome of the above review